dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 ### First Pass Test

 Let's test what we have done so far!
-Test out each of the routes using these curl commands (just modified version with localhost from hw4):
+Test out each of the routes using these curl commands (just modified version with localhost from hw4).

+🍸 Since you don't yet have the controller functions working, try making mock `res.json({'hi'})` test responses for each of the routes so you know that they are being called.

 ```bash
 # all posts get: